bemasc/risav/draft-xu-risav.md

 To ensure that the MTU estimate remains acceptable, and allow for different MTUs across different paths, each ASBR maintains an MTU estimate for each active SA, and updates its MTU estimate whenever it observes a PTB message.
 The ASBR's procedure is as follows:

 1. Find the matching SA ({icmp-rewriting}) for this PTB message.
 If there is none, abort.
-1. Checks the SA's current estimated outer MTU against the PTB MTU.
+1. Check the SA's current estimated outer MTU against the PTB MTU.
 If the current estimate is smaller or equal, abort.
 1. Perform an outward Traceroute to the PTB payload's destination IP, using packets whose size is the current outer MTU estimate, stopping at the first IP that is equal to the PTB message's sender IP or is inside the destination AS.
 1. If a PTB message is received, reduce the current MTU estimate accordingly.
 1. If the new estimated inner MTU is below the AS's minimum acceptable MTU, notify the ACS to tear down this SA.